 The Segera Mission was started by Rev. Carlton Gleason after he first visited Kenya in 1998 and saw the tremendous needs.
-Rev. Gleason, called “Pappy” by all that knew him, started a medical clinic, a school, a feeding program for widows and orphans and a mission outreach program in a remote area 40 miles from Mount Kenya in Northern Central Kenya.
-He died there at age 94 leaving behind a legacy of caring and love to the poorest of the poor.
+Rev. Gleason, called “Pappy” by all that knew him, started a medical clinic, a school, a feeding program for widows and orphans, and a mission outreach program in a remote area 40 miles from Mount Kenya in Northern Central Kenya.
+He died there at age 94, leaving behind a legacy of caring and love to the poorest of the poor.
 Currently, there are 141 boys and 144 girls being educated by 4 male teachers and 5 female teachers.
-The Segera Clinic is currently set up in the dining/kitchen building where the orphans also live.
-A new clinic building will soon be constructed.
+The Segera Mission serves the local community by operating a primary school and clinic, while also teaching gardening and providing clean water to nearby communities.